-Over the 25 years that I’ve worked in corporate environments and coached entrepreneurs, people have always looked to find the best time management techniques and strategies.
+Over the 25 years that I’ve worked in corporate environments and coached entrepreneurs, people have always looked to find the best time management techniques, tips and strategies.

 As a business coach, entrepreneurs come to me because they feel they don’t have enough time to achieve everything they want to each day.

 Being in constant action all day long is the norm.

 They are stuck in an endless cycle of busyness and filling up time with tasks and more stuff.

 One of the things I’ve noticed about busy work is that it doesn’t make people more productive or creative.

 In fact, it creates more complication and complexity.

 Dealing with emails, going to numerous meetings, multi-tasking and working on low value activities is often not the best use of your time.